snowplow-archive/snowplow-tco-model/README.md

 The `snowplowCostByMonth` function takes the following arguments, all of which **must** be supplied:

-#' @param uniquesPerMonth The number of unique visitors to website(s) per month (integer)
-#' @param eventsPerMonth The number of events per month tracked (integer)
-#' @param runsPerDay The number of times per day that enrichment process is run (generally 1-24) (integer)
-#' @param storageDatabase The type of database used to store Snowplow data.
-This *MUST* either be 'redshift' or 'postgres'
-#' @param numberOfMonths number of months ahead that the model should project costs (e.g. 12 or 36)
-#' @param edgeLocations The number of different locations in Amazon's Cloudfront network that each generate an independent log when hit.
-We believe this number is between 10000 and 100000, but are not sure.
-(This has an impact on S3 costs)

 | ** Argument ** | ** Description ** |
 |:---------------|:------------------|
 | uniquesPerMonth| The number of uniques tracked per month [type: integer] |